 I truly hate this about my anxiety.
 It can make me so terribly self-absorbed.
 I forget birthdays or don’t have the energy or creativity to buy a present.
 And, yet, I wish I could explain that in my anxious moments I actually care more about the welfare of others than myself.
 Plane phobics are most concerned about their kids.
 Obsessive-compulsives are often scared that if, for example, they don’t wash their hands, a loved one will die.
 Oh, it’s all just so hard for everyone, isn’t it!

 It is, isn’t it.
 I’m wondering if you relate to any of these cruel ironies?
 Or if any others in the book grabbed you?
 In my next post I’ll share how loved ones can better cope with us when we make no sense like this.
-You can buy The Beast here (in Australia/NZ only for now…it will release in the US and UK, and beyond, in April).
+You can buy The Beast here (in Australia/NZ and US + UK).